4km3/hms/docs/day1/CI/slides/CI.md

 - CI allows to detect:
 	- Bugs in the commited code early on the development cycle
 	- Issues when integrating with other developers' code
-- The integration process must be frequent, at least daily
+- The integration process must be frequent, potentially tens of times a day
 - Safety depends on the test suite in use
 - Enables visual feedback on the build status
 - Test environment must be as close as possible to production